Gusse500/GLFS-Norsk/CONTRIBUTING.md

 This directory contains XML files that are no longer considered needed or useful to be included in the book, but are moved there in case they need to be brought back or for the sake of study.
-Files that don't conform to new standards don't need to be updated unless that are being brought back into the book.
+Files that don't conform to new standards don't need to be updated unless they are being brought back into the book.
 #### 3.1.1.3. `images/`
 This directory contains images used by the book, ie. for the note, important,